Really-Simple-Plugins/complianz-gdpr/readme.txt

 Complianz offers a Full Privacy Suite for WordPress on [Complianz.io](https://complianz.io) with even more features:

 = Cookie Consent Notice =

-* Elementor Pro
+* Elementor Pro - Create a Cookie Banner with Elementor Pop Ups and use Complianz's Consent Management
 * Improve conversion with A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.

 = Consent Management =

 * Records of Consent: Keep record of your consent management changes and user's consent registration.
+Integrates with Proof of Consent
-* Respects the Do Not Track settings in end-users browsers.
+* Respects the Do Not Track settings and Global Privacy Controls in end-users browsers.
 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct Cookie Notice based on IP location, but only if a banner is needed.
-* Google Consent Mode
+* Google Consent Mode - Use Consent Mode by Google with Google Tag Manager or Google Analytics.
+No further set-up needed.
 * Integration with TCF v2.0.
 An IAB Europe Consent Framework for Publishers.
-Registered CMP ID: 332 = Privacy Laws & Guidelines =
+Registered CMP ID: 332

+= Privacy Laws & Guidelines =

-* Simultaneously select USA, CA, UK, AU, ZA, BR and EU as target regions with conditional Consent and dedicated Cookie Banners.
+Simultaneously select USA, Canada, United Kingdom, Australie, South Africa, Brazil and the EU as targeted regions with conditional Consent and dedicated Cookie Banners.

+* Support for UK-GDPR / PECR and ICO Guidelines - United Kingdom.
+* Support for PIPEDA and CASL - Canada.
+* Support for Privacy Act 1988 & Australian Privacy Principles
+* Support for POPIA, the South African Protection of Personal Information Act
+* Supports The “Marco Civil” and the Brazilian General Data Protection Law (LGPD)

 = Legal Documents =

 * Privacy statements (EU, CA, UK, AU, ZA, BR & USA).
 * Cookie policy (EU, UK, CA, AU, ZA, BR & US).
 * Impressum (Germany & Austria) & Imprint for world wide use.